jsdoc/jsdoc.github.io/content/en/about-plugins.md

 **Note**: This event is fired in JSDoc 3.2.1 and later.

-The event object will contain the following properties:
+The event object contains the following properties:

 + doclets: An array of doclet objects.
 See the [newDoclet event][newdoclet-event] for details about the properties that each doclet can contain.